 The following are considered “Electronic Transfers”.

-a) Withdraw cash from a checking, money market, or savings Account.
+a) Withdraw cash from your checking, money market, or savings Account.

-b) Deposit cash or checks to a checking, money market, or savings Account at the Bank’s ATMs.
+b) Deposit cash or checks to your checking, money market, or savings Account at Byline Bank ATMs on Bank premises.

-c) Transfer funds between checking, money market, or savings Accounts.
+c) Transfer funds between your checking, money market, or savings Accounts.

-Customer may also qualify to use a Card to access Customer’s Accounts for purchases or cash-back withdrawals above the purchase price.
-If Customer qualifies, Customer may:
+You may also qualify to use your Card to access your Accounts for purchases or cash-back withdrawals above the purchase price.
+If you qualify, you may:

-a) Use a Card to purchase goods or pay for services with merchants who display a MasterCard® or network logo that is on the Card.
+a) Use your Card to purchase goods or pay for services with merchants who display a Mastercard® or network logo that is on your Card.

-b) Use a Card, with a PIN, to withdraw cash-back above the purchase price of goods or services with some merchants who display a network logo that is on the Card.
+b) Use your Card, with your PIN, to withdraw cash-back above the purchase price of goods or services with some merchants who display a network logo that is on your Card

 With the use of a touch-tone telephone and other identifying information, Customer may transfer funds to or from a checking, money market, or savings Account(s).

-Customer may access Online Banking through the Bank’s website, which is listed at the end of this Agreement.
+Customer may enroll in and access Online Banking through the Bank’s website, which is listed at the end of this Agreement.
 Online Banking allows Customer to perform the following functions:

 b) Access Account(s) to pay most bills through the Bill Pay Service.